 3. Use below information:

 Case 1.
-Access R01 (on-DMZ-App zone) server with 100.0.1.10 (NATed IP) à 172.17.0.10 (Real-IP), this rule will be unidirectional in nature i.e. if anyone access it from any zone, it should be accessible via NATed IP, whereas when it wants to communicate with, DMZ and Trust zones, it should use its private IP address for communication.
+Access R01 (on-DMZ-App zone) server with 100.0.1.10 (NATed IP) à 172.17.0.10 (Real-IP), this rule will be unidirectional in nature i.e. if anyone accesses it from any zone, it should be accessible via NATed IP, whereas when it wants to communicate with, DMZ and Trust zones, it should use its private IP address for communication.

 NAT (Network address translation) was designed to address the depletion of the IPv4 address space.
-Since then Network address translation (NAT) is not only used to conserve available IP addresses, but also as a security feature to hide the real IP addresses of hosts, securely providing private LAN users access to the public addresses.
-NAT is also used to solve network design challenges, enabling networks with identical IP subnets communicate with each other
+Since then Network address translation (NAT) is not only used to conserve available IP addresses but also as a security feature to hide the real IP addresses of hosts, securely providing private LAN users access to the public addresses.

 ● Source and destination zone